-Instant Book is a powerful tool that allows guests to instantly book your home for available dates—alleviating the need for you to review and accept each booking request individually.
-Many Hosts report that they earn more money by making the booking process easier for guests, and that they appreciate the convenience this provides.
-Guests often search for listings with Instant Book.
+Instant Book allows guests to instantly book your home for available dates so you don’t need to review and accept each booking request individually.
+Guests like the option to use Instant Book and many Hosts report that they earn more money by using this tool, plus they appreciate the convenience it provides.

 Keeping your calendar up to date is key to using Instant Book successfully.
-If you’re unable to do this, you could be surprised by unexpected bookings or end up cancelling a reservation due to a scheduling error, which could result in a cancellation fee.
-To ensure that your Airbnb calendar is always current, it’s a good idea to sync it with whatever calendar you primarily use (iCal, Google, etc.).
+If your calendar is outdated, you could be surprised by unexpected bookings or end up cancelling a reservation due to a scheduling error, which could result in a cancellation fee.
+To ensure that your Airbnb calendar is always current, it’s a good idea to sync it with your primary calendar (iCal, Google, etc.).

 Tools for extra peace of mind

 Some Hosts may initially feel hesitant to use Instant Book because they worry that they won’t have much information about potential guests before booking.
 Before guests can use Instant Book, they must meet all your guest requirements and agree to your House Rules.